UFA Default Risk Index: On a Knife Edge

-The UFA Default Risk Index for the third quarter of 2023 is 143, eighteen points above last quarter's revised level of 125 in our baseline scenario.
-Under current economic conditions, investors and lenders should expect defaults on loans currently being originated to be 43% higher than the average of similar loans originated in the 1990s, due solely to the local and national economic environment.
-That’s a key finding of the latest UFA Mortgage Report by University Financial Associates of Ann Arbor, Michigan.
+The UFA Default Risk Index for the first quarter of 2025 has risen sixteen points from its fourth quarter 2024 level.
+The Index rose to 131 from last quarter’s revised 115 in our baseline scenario.
+Under current economic conditions, investors and lenders should expect defaults on loans currently being originated to be 31% higher than the average of similar loans originated in the 1990s, due solely to the local and national economic environment.
+That’s a key finding of the latest UFA Mortgage Report™ by University Financial Associates of Ann Arbor, Michigan.

 The UFA Default Risk Index measures the risk of default on newly originated mortgages.
 UFA’s analysis is based on a ‘constant-quality’ loan, that is, a loan with the same borrower, loan and collateral characteristics.
 The index reflects only the changes in current and expected future economic conditions, which are less favorable currently than in prior years.